bseltz-cohesity/scripts/oracle/powershell/backupNow/README.md

 * -abortIfRunning: (optional) exit if job is already running (default is to wait and run when existing run is finished)
 * -outputlog: (optional) enable output logging
 * -logfile: (optional) path/name of log file (default is ./log-backupNow.log)
+* -waitMinutesIfRunning: (optional) exit after X minutes if job is already running (default is 60)

 ## Outdated Parameters